theonedev/onedev/doc/incompatibilities.md

+# 6.2.0

+1. A new property `Run In Container` is added and enabled for all command steps in build spec.
+If you have steps intended to be executed by shell executor, edit it to disable this property, otherwise the build will fail reporting `This step should be executed by server docker executor, remote docker executor, or kubernetes executor`

 # 5.4.0

 1. In case install OneDev into a Kubernetes cluster, Kustomization based deployment is replaced by helm based deployment for flexibility reason